lilstarhunter/AutoQuant_RNAscope/README.md

     - isoDATA algorithmic thereholding to exclude partial or dying cells
     - Otus thresholding applied to reporter and target.
 4. Identify and analyze only cells (regions of interest) with BOTH target and reporter
-5. Calculated linear Threshold Overlap Score to identify regions of interest.
+5. Calculated linear Threshold Overlap Score using EZColocalization PlugIn to identify regions of interest.
 6. Calculated integrated density for the target as a measurement of signal intensity

 ![](Images/Fig4.png)